Jhgomez/sopes1/project2/README.md

 ### Using Elliptic Curve Key Algorithm
 We will do same as above but using this other Algorithm

-* choose a curve: `openssl ecparam -list_curves`
+* choose a curve from list: `openssl ecparam -list_curves`

-* Generate algorithm parameters: `openssl genpkey -genparam -algorithm EC -out ecp.pem \
+* Generate elliptic curve algorithm parameters: `openssl genpkey -genparam -algorithm EC -out ecp.pem \
        -pkeyopt ec_paramgen_curve:P-256 \
        -pkeyopt ec_param_enc:named_curve`